bcgsc/ntLink/README.md

 ```

 The post-ntLink scaffolds file will have the suffix `*ntLink.scaffolds.fa`

+### Gap-filling
+As of ntLink v1.2.0, ntLink can also run gap-filling after the scaffolding stage.
+This mode is enabled by adding the `gap_fill` target to the `ntLink` command. `overlap=True` is required when using the `gap_fill` feature.

+Note that the gaps will be filled with raw read sequence, so subsequent polishing is a good idea.
+See the wiki page for more details.

 **For more information about the ntLink algorithm and tips for running ntLink see our [wiki](https://github.com/bcgsc/ntLink/wiki)**